ariadnacilleros/tensorQTL_workshop/README.md

 ## Phenotype input

-On this case, for the phenotype we need a [BED UCSC file](https://genome.ucsc.edu/FAQ/FAQformat.html#format1).
-Coming from the Quality Control performed into the data using minfi Bioconductor's package or another tools, we will get an [ExpressionSet](https://www.bioconductor.org/packages/release/bioc/vignettes/Biobase/inst/doc/ExpressionSetIntroduction.pdf) which contains the phenoData, the annotation of the porbes and the beta values.
+In this case, for the phenotype, we need a [BED UCSC file](https://genome.ucsc.edu/FAQ/FAQformat.html#format1).
+Coming from the Quality Control performed into the data using minfi Bioconductor's package or other tools, we will get an [ExpressionSet](https://www.bioconductor.org/packages/release/bioc/vignettes/Biobase/inst/doc/ExpressionSetIntroduction.pdf) which contains the phenoData, the annotation of the probes and the beta values.
 By R we will create the template of the BED file by writing a text file with the chromosome, the start, the end, the ID and the beta values of the probes per sample.
 Once got it, with the following command we will sort it by the genomic coordinates:

 `(head -n1 chr22_bed_file.txt && sort -k1,1V -k2,2n -k3,3n <(tail -n+2 chr22_bed_file.txt)) > chr22_phenotype.bed`